satohshi/pocketbase-ts/README.md

 ### Batch requests

-The response of batch requests (introduced in the official SDK v0.22.0) is not typed.
+The response of batch requests (introduced in the official SDK v0.22.0) is not typed, and likely never will be.
 There are many cases where it's impossible to know the shape of the request until runtime.

 For example: